heyoka.eop_data#

 Raises:

-ValueError – if filename is invalid.
+ValueError – if origin or filename is invalid.

 property identifier#